davidjosearaujo/dissertation/docs/3GPP Specification/Security architecture and procedures for 5G system - 33.501.md

 ### 7B.7.3 Authentication for AUN3 devices supporting 5G key hierarchy
 ![[Pasted image 20241024121712.png]]
 # Annex B (Informative): Using additional EAP methods for primary authentication
-The present annex describes an example of the usage of additional EAP methods for primary authentication in private networks using the 5G system as specified in TS 22.261
+The present annex describes an example of the usage of additional EAP methods for primary authentication in private networks using the 5G system as specified in [TS 22.261](https://www.tech-invite.com/3m22/toc/tinv-3gpp-22-261_u.html#e-8-3).
+The additional EAP methods are only intended for private networks or with IoT devices in isolated deployment scenarios.

+When the 5G system is deployed in private networks, **the SUPI and SUCI should be encoded using the NAI format as specified in TS 23.501** .
+UE always includes the realm part in the NAI for routing to the correct UDM.
+## B.2 Primary authentication and key agreement
+### B.2.1 EAP TLS
+#### B.2.1.1 Security procedures

 # Annex O (Informative): Authentication for non-5G capable devices behind residential gateways
 This annex describes the authentication procedure, using EAP-TLS as an example, for Non-5G Capable (N5GC) devices behind Residential Gateways (RGs) in private networks or in isolated deployment scenarios (i.e., roaming is not considered) with wireline access.
 The registration procedure of N5GC devices behind Cable RGs is described in clause 4.10a of TS 23.316